KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\routes.py:93`

 **Description**:
-The `get_account_contacts` method is designed to retrieve and manage the contact names associated with a specific account, identified by `account_id`, while ensuring that the user has the necessary access permissions to view these contacts within the EeazyCRM system.
+The `get_account_contacts` method is used to retrieve the contacts associated with a specific account, identified by 'account_id'.
+It is likely called by other methods or functions within the EeazyCRM application that require information about an account's contacts.

 ---